atmiya0/EECS4461_Team14_Project/README.md

 # Project Name
 The Trend Manipulator: AI Driving Trends on X

-# §A. Overview of the current implementation state.
+# §A. Overview of the phenomenon modeled.
-Our simulation models the “For You” Tab on X. It consists of two agents, human agents and bot agents as well as an algorithm entity.
-The Model we used as a basis to create our model is a network based model.
-In our simulation we have 3 topics, active bots have the ability to choose a single topic randomly to inflate and push it to human and inactive bot.
-Inactive bot coordinates with active bots to engage with the same topic.
+The simulation models metric manipulation on social media, specifically the “For You” Tab on X. It consists of two agents, human agents and bot agents as well as algorithm entities.
+The model we used as a basis to create our model is a network based model.
+In our simulation we have 6 topics, decision bots have the ability to inflate topic 1, then topic 2 then 3 and finally repeats.
+The decision bots can push the topic to humans and follower bots.
+Follower bots coordinate with active bots to engage with the same topic.
 Humans can change their topic based on who they engage with.
-Humans can also revert back to their original topic.
-Our Algorithm entity picks the topic that has the most engagement and recommends it to other humans globally.
+Humans have a tolerance mechanism, where if they engage with a topic for a long time they switch to a different topic.
+Our main algorithm entity picks the topic that has the most engagement and recommends it to other humans globally.
 Meaning that human agents who are surrounded by agents that all push the same type of content, have chances to be influenced by the algorithm to engage with other topics.
+Our second algorithm picks up a topic randomly and recommends it to other humans periodically.

 # §B. How to run the simulation (installation steps, commands).
 - Download the three code file from [src](src) folder.